Credit Cards Travel Credit Cards

 2. You don't need to set up travel notifications

-According to Chase, however, its system is sophisticated enough that you no longer need to file a travel notice like you may have in the past.
+The Chase Sapphire Preferred is a travel rewards card, and the system is sophisticated enough that you no longer need to file a travel notice like you might have in the past.
+This makes travel even easier than ever before.

 3. Your card has insurance to cover you